andrew-alton/AWS-Solutions-Architect-Professional/01-Multi-Account Based Architrctures/04- AWS Organizations/README.md

 </div>

 ## Point to Note - SCPs
-SCPs don't affect users or roles in the management account.
+- SCPs don't affect users or roles in the management account.

-They affect only the member accounts in your organization.
+- They affect only the member accounts in your organization.

-SCPs do not grant permissions to the IAM users and IAM roles in your organization.
-No permissions are granted by an SCP.
+- SCPs do not grant permissions to the IAM users and IAM roles in yourorganization.

+- No permissions are granted by an SCP.

 ## Example - Tag Policies
 Tag policies allow you to standardize the tags attached to the AWS resources